AriaZXE/AriaZXE/README.md

-<h2 align="left">Hello👋!, I'm Arya.
+<h2 align="left">Hello👋!, I'm Aria.
 I'm an electrical engineering student at SBU and a programmer.
 I'm also a member of the Auriga robotics team.</h2>

 ###